alexanderdfree/HippomanX/README.md

 - 🌱 I’m currently learning Python, and solidifying my Java knowledge.
 - 👯 I’m looking to collaborate on any project, really.
 Any inspiration is appreciated :bulb:
 - 💬 Ask me about fantasy football or the Indianapolis Colts!
-- 📫 How to reach me: email alex@alexfree.me or text me if you have my number
+- 📫 How to reach me: email alex@alexfree.me
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I hate fun facts.